dx7er/portfolio/data/blog/writeups/pcc2023/rev/intio.md

 print(flag)
 ```

+> I added a hook to start decryption from the beginning of the encrypted data because for some reason it was starting decryption from the middle of the encrypted data.
+I nopped out all the WinAPI calls and push instructions at the start of the decrypt function so I wouldn't have to add more hooks to deal with them.
+I also dumped the loaded file from IDA so I won't have to worry about offsets. ~ 72Ghoul

 What this code does, is that the `decrypt` function is at a constant offset, he patched the driver to jump to the `decrypt` function.
 Then, he emulated the driver using unicorn.

 Nevertheless, this solution caught me off-guard and I was really impressed by it.
 So, I decided to include it in the writeup.
 Great job, do check out his [blog](https://medium.com/@hexamine22) as he's one of the best reversers I know.